AbdullahAlger/rails-api/README.md

-#Angular-Rails Task List

-This is another version of my Angular Task List that was built with Gulp and Firebase.
-This time, the applicaion will use Rails.

-More to come ...
+#Rails API for a Todo List

+This is an API for a Todo List written using Ruby and Rails.
+This will connect to an Angular Todo application that I previously built using Firebase.